 - Your plantains will not turn out too oily if you use the yellow ones with the dark patches (as seen in the pictures)

-- Cooking the plantains requires just watching them as you fry them since its always going to be a little different fry time depending on what they look like.
-You want them to be golden brown not burnt, brown but not burnt.
+- Cooking the plantains requires just watching them as you fry them since it’s always going to be a little different fry time depending on what they look like.
+You want them to be golden brown not burnt.

 - Salt to taste